It was a rough year for me. One devoid of purpose and passion, but full of calendar reminders and checked luggage.

-It was my 2015-2016 school year.
-I overcommitted time and time again, so much so that I spent every single weekend of my third year at Wake Forest University out of town.
+During my 2015-16 school year, I overcommitted time and time again.
+I spent every single weekend of my third year at Wake Forest University out of town.
 I traveled to Los Angeles, CA, Denver, CO, Atlanta, GA, Chicago, IL, Kansas, Columbia, SC, Orlando, FL, Washington, DC, Charleston, SC, Detroit, MI, Las Vegas, NV, Baltimore, MD, New York, NY, and every major city in North Carolina.

-I served on a national board, was the President of Wake’s Sports and Entertainment Law Society, won a clothing design competition, designed and sold a small line of fur vests, competed on one of my school’s moot court teams, played piano at a couple of events, and was a slave to my Google calendar.
+While serving a national board, I was the President of Wake’s Sports and Entertainment Law Society.
+I won a clothing design competition and then designed and sold a small line of fur vests.
+Somehow I also competed on one of my school’s moot court teams and played piano at a couple of events.
+I was a slave to my Google calendar.

-I loved the travel for about five weeks until the airport food and constant cycle of laundry and suitcases took a toll on my will to do almost anything.
+The travel was fun for about five weeks.
+Then the airport food and constant cycle of laundry and suitcases took a toll on my will to do almost anything.
 I barely saw my family, so I started buying magnets each time I went to a new city and mailing them home.
 Spending so much time in airports and behind the wheel of my car gave me a great deal of time to think.
 One question nagged at me the most:

 After a year of reflection, I couldn’t nail down an answer.
-I did things because they sounded good or because friends asked me to help them, but I seldom challenged myself to find real purpose in the madness that was my life for a solid year.
+I did things because they sounded good or because friends asked me for help.
+Unfortunately, I seldom challenged myself to find real purpose in the madness that was my life for a solid year.

 So, I left.

 The new leadership of the national board I was on asked me to come back for another year.
 I declined.
 I decided not to run for re-election as President of the Sports and Entertainment Law Society.
-I refused to go to social events if I just didn’t feel like leaving my house.
+It became easy to refuse to attend social events if I just didn’t feel like leaving my house.
 I traveled when I wanted to instead of being dragged from city to city by conferences and commitments.

-Even after graduating from law school and earning my MBA, I still cling to the idea that you should be driven by nothing but purpose, passion, and priorities.
+Even after graduation, I still cling to the idea that you should be driven by purpose, passion, and priorities.

 Many of you know that I helped to found an incredible blog, Werkaholics.
+For me, writing and designing the blog was a lovely combination of purpose and passion.
 Few of you know why I made the decision to leave.

 Why am I telling you this and what does it have to do with White Collar Glam?

 It’s easy to get stuck in the daily grind and lose sight of what actually matters to you.
 It’s even easier to not actually know what drives you and to wake up each day answering to societal expectations and pressures rather than answering to a real calling.
+Wandering through life without purpose and passion can feel listless.
 This aimlessness can seep into your relationships, your career choices, and…. your wardrobe.

-- Visit our “Fits” page for photos of every outfit I use in every single blog I’ve posted, along with outfit details and where you can find the clothes I’m wearing
+- Visit our “Fits” page for photos of every outfit I use in every single blog I’ve posted

 - Follow us on Instagram and Pinterest for more outfit ideas and inspiration